chandan21gupta/Multi-User-Chat-System/README.md

 The message buffer currently only handle 256 bytes of storage, including the Communication Rules.<br>
 Maximum 1024 clients are currrently allowed to connect simultaneously to the server.<br>

+### Input Errors and its Handling
+1) Incorrect Input<br>
+Output - Invalid Command....
+2) Invalid client_id<br>
+Output - No client with the given id<br>

+## Implementation
+### server side
+After creating a socket and listening to connections, an infinite loop is called, which starts making new threads, for handling each client request.
+The thread handles the listening part, and executes and send or receive calls for the messages.
+The input message if first checked for the communication rules and identifer, and sends data accordingly.<br>
+#### List
+It checks for the clients who are currently active by checking for existing_clients and outputs them on the server side.
+#### EXIT
+It terminates the respective client side and the existing_clients array is updated.
+#### SEND ALL MESSAGE
+It sends the message to all the available clients.
+#### SEND client_id MESSAGE
+It sends the message to the specified client by extracting the client's socket descriptor from the clients array of type struct .
+### client side
+After creating a socket and connecting it to the server, the client can send data to it.
+However, since it cannot simultaneously read data from the server, a new thread is created to handle that request.